BhavyaMuni/schedule-to-cal/README.md

 # Schedule to Cal

-## An app to automatically add work schedules from Metro API to Google Calendar
+### An app to automatically add work schedules from Metro API to Google Calendar using GitHub actions.